-Understanding Conflict through Movement
+Better understanding Conflict through Movement and Embodied practice

 DO YOU FEEL LIKE EVERYTHING IS AN ARGUMENT LATELY?